Experimental overview: quarkonia as probes for deconfinement: Abstract

 However, despite these findings, the observables mentioned above do not allow to discriminate between the two scenarios, production at the phase boundary and continuous destruction and production throughout the QGP lifetime.
-A key parameter common to both Ansaetze is the total charm production that is not sufficiently well measured experimentally to exploit the different predictions of the two approaches for the ratio between the J/$\psi$ and the total charm production.
+A key parameter common to both Ansaetze is the total charm production.
+This observable is not sufficiently well measured to exploit the prediction difference for the ratio between the J/$\psi$ production and the total charm production.
 In fact, in order to describe the experimental data at midrapidity, the total charm cross section at midrapidity with the SHMc amounts to $d \sigma_{c\bar{c}} = 0.68 \pm 0.10$ mb, whereas the corresponding value in the transport model from R. Rapp and collaborators is as large as $0.93\pm 0.12$ mb\cite{Andronic:2025jbp}.
 Fortunately, the total charm production is a measurable quantity and is a major goal of the ALICE and LHCb measurements in Run 3 on open heavy-flavor including the baryons both in collider and in fixed-target mode.
 A first step towards this goal is the normalization of the J/$\psi$ to the $D^0$ meson production integrated over transverse momentum.
-This has been achieved by ALICE in PbPb collisions at $\sqrt{s_{NN}}=$5 TeV in Run 2 and by LHCb in PbNe collisions in Run 2 $\sqrt{s_{NN}}=$ GeV (Fig.~\ref{fig:DtoJpsiratio}).
+This has been achieved by ALICE in PbPb collisions at $\sqrt{s_{NN}}=$5 TeV in Run 2 and by LHCb in PbNe collisions in Run 2 $\sqrt{s_{NN}}=68.5$ GeV (Fig.~\ref{fig:DtoJpsiratio}).
 The ratio observed by ALICE is in line with the prediction by the SHMc.
-It is noteworthy that the confrontation of the LHCb fixed-target data should be pursued urgently.
+It is noteworthy that the confrontation of the LHCb fixed-target data with SHMc and with transport models should be pursued urgently.